AlcibiadesCleinias/superdao-test/README.md

 ## Volnurability Or Missleading
 - Since I delegate withdrawal approve to Erc721 approve but Erc721 approve has its own "right per approve and transfer logic" the vulnerability/missleading exists.
 This vulnerability may be solved by, e.g. informing that, when you `approveForAll` your token to an address that means that you deligate Nft's rights to (i.e. approveForAll) the address as well.
 So, by `approveForAll` to an operator means you deligate approve per withdrowal for this address as well.
+- Nft owner can recall approveForAll for treasury contract, for that reason I force try/catch in `withdrawTreasury` to reset approve block.

 ## Test User Flow
 - Deploy Nft contract